Welcome to Life Administration

 Show Notes & Useful Links

-These are actually the show notes for our intro revisited, aka episode 34.
-About 6 episodes into recording, I realized I should have recorded the intro after we had recorded a bunch of episodes.
-We waited though and opportunity came about a year later, So above is the original intro, but episode 34 is a better intro.
+These are actually the show notes for our intro revisited, which we recorded a year later because, about 6 episodes into recording, I realized I should have recorded the intro after we had recorded a bunch of episodes.
+And by then I had also stared doing show notes along with useful links.

 Set the table: Reintroducing the Life Admin podcast.
 I’ve wanted to redo this summary episode since posting the first batch.
 The show developed its own way and we can do a better intro now.